kubernetes/minikube/README.md

 ![screenshot](/images/start.jpg)

-Our [project goals](https://github.com/kubernetes/minikube/blob/master/docs/contributors/principles.md) are to enable fast local development and to support all Kubernetes features that fit.
+minikube's [primary goals](https://github.com/kubernetes/minikube/blob/master/docs/contributors/principles.md) are to be the best tool for local Kubernetes application development and to support all Kubernetes features that fit.
 We hope you enjoy it!

 ## News